Shares plunge, oil soars around the world after Russian action in Ukraine - NewsBreak

 The ruble sank 7.5% against the dollar.

-Financial markets are in a “flight to safety and may have to price in slower growth” due to high energy costs, Chris Turner and Francesco Pesole of ING said in a report.At least 40 killed in Russian attacks on Ukraine
+Financial markets are in a “flight to safety and may have to price in slower growth” due to high energy costs, Chris Turner and Francesco Pesole of ING said in a report.Voices from Ukraine: ‘I need to now go and survive today’

 In Brussels, the president of the European Commission said Thursday the 27-nation European Union planned “massive and targeted sanctions” on Russia.